kei5uke/kei5uke.github.io/content/posts/blue/index.md

 # Note

-Don’t forget to run vulnerability script on nmap.
-Could be useful.
+Don’t forget to run vulnerability scripts with Nmap.
+They could be useful.